William Grenfell, 1st Baron Desborough: Other public appointments

 During a long career dedicated to public service, he was President of the Thames Conservancy Board from 1904 to 1937, the London Chamber of Commerce, and the Royal Agricultural Society, amongst many others.
 He was High Steward of Maidenhead, the nearest town to his home at Taplow Court, Taplow in Buckinghamshire.
 His good deeds for Maidenhead included the donation of an old chalk pit, converted for use as a park, to celebrate the diamond jubilee of Queen Victoria: this park, Grenfell Park, contains many unusual trees, the seeds of which were collected by Lord Desborough as he travelled the world.
 He was also an active Freemason.
 He became a steward of Henley Royal Regatta.
 He was a J.P. for Buckinghamshire and a Deputy Lieutenant for Tower Hamlets.
 He was appointed High Sheriff of Buckinghamshire in 1889.
 On 3 Jun 1915, he was appointed a deputy lieutenant of Buckinghamshire.
 In 1919, he presided over the Desborough Committee which investigated the conditions that led to the crippling London Police Strike of August 1918.
 Its recommendations resulted in the enactment of the influential Police Act of 1919 which changed the working conditions of the police in London, Liverpool, Manchester, Birmingham and elsewhere.

-Desborough was appointed CVO in 1907 and advanced to KCVO in 1908 and GCVO (Knight Grand Cross) in 1925; and in 1928 he was admitted as a Knight of the Order of the Garter.
+Desborough was appointed CVO in 1907 and advanced to KCVO in 1908 and GCVO (Knight Grand Cross) in 1925; and in 1928 he was admitted as a Knight Companion of the Order of the Garter.
 He was a Major of the 1st Battalion, Buckinghamshire Rifle Volunteers from February 1900.
 In November 1914, he was appointed President of the Central Association of Volunteer Training Corps, a voluntary home defence militia, until it was disbanded in 1920.
 From 1924 to 1929 he was Captain of the Yeomen of the Guard.
 Between 1919 and 1929 he was chairman of the Pilgrims of Great Britain.
 He planned and oversaw the construction of the Desborough Cut, a navigation channel between nearby stretches of the Thames at Walton-on-Thames and Weybridge, which was opened in 1935.
 The large island created thereby was named Desborough Island.

 In 1933 he was one of eleven people involved in the appeal that led to the foundation of the British Trust for Ornithology (BTO), an organisation for the study of birds in the British Isles.

 Desborough had the unfortunate distinction of having an obituary prematurely published on 2 December 1920 by The Times, which confused his name with that of Lord Bessborough, who really had died – Desborough died 25 years later at the age of 89.